 Without further ado…

-How to Get Your Newborn Baby a Passport
+How to Get a Passport for Your Baby (Infant or Child)

 Step One — The Birth Certificate